 Mike is an internationally recognized cyber expert, speaker, consultant, and business owner.
 Mike is the founder and current CEO of Digital Beachhead, a Veterans Administration-certified Service-Disabled Veteran-Owned Small Business (SDVOSB) that provides Cyber Risk Management, Information Technology, Program Management, and Professional Services Headquartered in Colorado Springs, Colorado with offices in Virginia, Nevada, and London Ontario Canada.

 Mike began his career in the United States Air Force (USAF) serving 12 years in Europe where he was a leader in designing, securing, and managing the emerging technology of networks.
-His ground-breaking team developed the USAF “Barrier Reef” defense-in-depth concept introducing the idea of creating Demilitarized Zones (DMZs) within a network.
+His ground-breaking team developed the USAF “Barrier Reef” defence-in-depth concept introducing the idea of creating Demilitarized Zones (DMZs) within a network.

 Was named the 50th Space Wing Information Assurance Professional of the Year for a record 6 years in a row from 2005 until 2010 when he retired.
 He was the Air Force Space Command Information Assurance Professional of the Year for 2005 and the 14th Air Force Outstanding Information Assurance Program Manager of the Year for 2010.